 - Wear shoes most fitting to the season.
 The recommended shoe types are sneakers, waters shoes, or flip-flops.
 The ground at Glen Canyon is rough, rocky and uneven.

 - Approximately 1 hour

 - Approximately 5 hours

 - Upon arrival, check-in at our private air tour terminal at the Grand Canyon National Airport.
-A continental breakfast will be provided after check-in.

 - Airplane Flight